ConorWilliams/ConorWilliams.github.io/content/aboutme.md

 showReadingTime: false
 ---

 I am currently a PhD student at the University of Cambridge, previously I completed my Masters Degree at the same institution.
-Development of off-lattice kinetic Monte Carlo methods is my central focus and in my space time work on C++ hobby projects (I'm a bit of a template metaprogramming addict).
+My central focus is development of off-lattice kinetic Monte Carlo methods and in my spare time I work on C++ hobby projects (I'm a bit of a template metaprogramming addict).

 My current research group is the [Macromolecular Materials Laboratory](https://www.mml.msm.cam.ac.uk/), previously I was with the [Rolls-Royce University Technology Centre](https://www.rrutc.msm.cam.ac.uk/).